-Danish right-leaning free-market think tank CEPOS has come out with a new reform plan for ATP with seven specific measures, including the proposal that the statutory pensions giant should quit the business of investment management and put the running of its entire portfolio out to tender.
+Danish right-leaning free-market think tank CEPOS has come out with a new reform plan for ATP with seven specific measures, including a proposal that the statutory pensions giant should quit the business of investment management and put the running of its entire portfolio out to tender.

 The think tank said it was therefore proposing “seven simple steps” to modernise the scheme, including the idea that citizens should have the freedom to move their savings to another pension fund, and that the mandatory payments should no longer apply to the under 30s.